 They must be able to work effectively in a team environment and be able to take direction from senior members of a project team.

 They should also be able to handle multiple tasks simultaneously and be able to meet deadlines.
+The truth is that working environments for software engineer jobs can sometimes be stressful and fast-paced, so those in the field must be comfortable in this type of environment.

 A Step by Step Guide to Becoming a Software Engineer Without a Degree